 Automatic weather station network

-The new website has been designed to work seamlessly across desktop, mobile phones and handheld devices.
-After the upgrade, users will need to reset their favourite weather stations on the new platform.
-For users who rely on hard data, downloadable CSV files will continue to be available for analysis.
+The new platform features a refreshed layout and works smoothly across desktop, mobile phones and handheld devices.
+Users will need to reset their favourite weather stations on the new site.

 Weather stations